- Discover Santiago de Chile on a city tour

 Today, you'll take a private transfer from Torres del Paine National Park to the Punta Arenas airport.
 You'll then hop on a domestic flight to Santiago.
 Upon arrival in Santiago, you'll have the remainder of the day to relax and explore at your leisure.

-Day 11: Fly from Santiago to Easter Island
+Day 11: Fly to Easter Island, Optional Activities

-There are around 600 stone figures, or moai, on this island some of which reach 10 meters in height.
-You’ll find many of them standing on the stone ahu (ceremonial pillars) that dot the island’s green hillsides.
+There are around 600 stone figures, or moai, on this island, some of which reach 32 feet (10 m) in height.
+You'll find many of them standing on the stone ahu (ceremonial pillars) that dot the island's green hillsides.
 They were fashioned out of volcanic rock by obsidian tools by the first settlers from Polynesia sometime after they arrived in 800 CE.
-The figures themselves represented deceased leaders of the five tribes that once inhabited the island and supposedly offered spiritual protection.
-Around the 16th century the islanders exceeded their natural resources, and as a result of famine and war they tore down many of the idols, having believed them to have outlasted their usefulness.
+The figures represented deceased leaders of the five tribes that once inhabited the island and supposedly offered spiritual protection.
+Around the 16th century, the islanders exceeded their natural resources, and as a result of famine and war, they tore down many of the idols, believing them to have outlasted their usefulness.

 Some recommended activities on the island include: